ask-community/ask-community-interceptors/docs/ILogger.md

 # ILogger

 A interface used in creating your own logger.
-This library include [ConsoleLogger](ConsoleLogger.md) which writes to `console.log`.
+This library includes [ConsoleLogger](ConsoleLogger.md) which writes to `console.log`.

 ## Usage